Okay, you’ve heard about SmartGrids, Home Automation, RF frequency this, and powerline that… But how does this stuff really work?

 - Try re-uploading the SALad application to the Insteon Controller from Indigo (Preferences -> Interface Options -> Advanced PowerLinc Options -> Upload Internal Application & Reset).

 - Know what side of the 240VAC power system the INSTEON devices are on.
-Its a good idea to have a panel schedule and mark it for ready reference when troubleshooting.
+It’s a good idea to have a panel schedule and mark it for ready reference when troubleshooting.
 It helps to quickly look and see if the troublesome device is on the same or opposite leg from Indigo or the device sending the command.

 - Use a 50 foot extension cord to try modules and controllers on other circuits to solve the problem.